lthms/soap.coffee-lthms/site/posts/ExtensibleTypeSafeErrorHandling.md

 `askPassword`{.haskell} which displays a prompt and get the user password would have this type signature:

-[^fm2018]: The odds were in my favour: the aforementioned academic article has
+[^fm2018]: The odds were in my favor: the aforementioned academic article has
     been accepted.

 ```haskell